Why Do You Want to Work in Recruitment?

 Don’t worry if you don’t have previous recruitment experience or if you think your degree is unrelated.
 Eden Scott’s graduates this year all have different backgrounds and experiences.
 What you need is a certain set of skills and personality traits – including great communication skills, analytical skills, listening skills, negotiation skills, determination, resilience, ambition and a competitive nature.
 Since Eden Scott only recently started their graduate programme, you will find that the structure and goals are very much tailored to you and offer support to promote your growth.

-If you are looking for a peaceful desk role, where every day is same as the previous one, and you only interact with the same people all the time then working in recruitment is probably not the right career for you.
-However, if you enjoy challenging and dynamic working environment, meeting new people, taking on responsibility and autonomy of building ‘your own desk’, earning good money and making a positive change in other people’s lives, then you are definitely on the right track here.
+If you are looking for a peaceful desk role, where every day is the same as the previous one, and you only interact with the same people all the time then working in recruitment is probably not the right career for you.
+However, if you enjoy challenging and dynamic working environments, meeting new people, taking on responsibility and autonomy of building ‘your own desk’, earning good money and making a positive change in other people’s lives, then you are definitely on the right track here.

 I know how difficult it is to make such an important decision – listen to your gut, figure out what your interests, abilities and needs are, and let them guide you during your job search.
 After all, we spend so much time at work is crucial that we like what we do!
 I wish you all the best in your journey and, who knows, maybe we will find ourselves working together at Eden Scott.